takielias/codeigniter4-websocket/README.md

 **WOW You made it !!!** :heavy_check_mark:

-Open two pages of your project on following url with different IDs :
+Open two pages of your project on the following URL with different IDs :

 **For default Port**
 `http://localhost:8080/Websocket/user/1`